FAXMACHIN-E/Cam-Example/README.md

 - Build 'Image Interpretation' page - allowing users to upload image, get it displayed and show results **COMPLETE**

 Nikita Nair
+- Build and upload login and create account forms for user sign in and user sign up **COMPLETE**

 Shaoyi Li
 - Add a models folder with .py and .pkl so that the app can predict a given image **COMPLETE**